How to EQ Acoustic Guitar

 Including Too Much Top

-High frequencies boosts could be seductive.
+High frequency boosts could be seductive.
 Carried out right, they could make the acoustic guitars sound clear and sensible.
 Go too far, nonetheless, and also you’ll find yourself with a track that sounds edgy and skinny.

 And a word to the smart—be significantly cautious when boosting the upper midrange.
-This space can rapidly turn into harsh and aggressive because it’s where our ears are probably the most sensitive.
+This space can rapidly turn harsh and aggressive because it’s where our ears are probably the most sensitive.

 Boosting Too A lot Bottom

-We not often enhance the low frequency on acoustic guitars (except the track was unusually thin to start with).
+We do not often enhance the low frequency on acoustic guitars (except the track was unusually thin to start with).
 In most mixes, you’ll need to let the kick and bass dominate this space of the frequency spectrum.